 - Sudden severe headache with no known cause.

-Experts in stroke care recommend you should never wait more than five minutes to dial 9-1-1 if you or a loved one experience even one of the signs above.
 Women tend to downplay their symptoms and not want to go to a hospital.
 You could be having a stroke even if you’re not experiencing all of the symptoms.
-The most effective treatments are only available if the symptoms are recognized within 3 hours of onset.
+The most effective treatments are only available if the symptoms are recognized within 4.5 hours of onset.
+Experts in stroke care recommend you should never wait more than five-10 minutes to dial 9-1-1 if you or a loved one experience even one of the signs above.
 Remember that every minute counts and acting FAST can save a life!

 General risk factors for stroke include family history, high blood pressure, high cholesterol, diabetes, smoking, lack of exercise, and being overweight.
 But there are some unique risk factors for women.
 Women who take estrogen replacement therapy, are pregnant, take birth control pills, or suffer migraines with auras are at higher risk of stroke.
 You can decrease your risk by stopping smoking, incorporating at least 30 minutes of physical activity every day, managing your blood pressure, and getting screened for atrial fibrillation if older than 75 years of age.
 Taking these steps can help save a life-Yours!